 - Debris, ice, oil, etc. on a walkway

 - Slip and fall on the premises, parking lot, sidewalk, etc.

 - Amusement Park Rides

-Negligent security is an area of premises liability law that applies to injury suffered due to criminal assault, robbery, abduction, or other crimes occurring on commercial or public premises.
-Property owners who do not maintain safe buildings and properties may be held liable for damages under premises liability law or laws governing "negligent security", because you have the right to assume a level of personal safety when visiting public places or commercial properties.
+Negligent security is an area of premises liability law that applies to injury from criminal assault, robbery, abduction, or other crimes that can occur on commercial or public premises.
+Property owners who do not maintain safe buildings and properties may be responsible for damages under premises liability law or laws governing “negligent security”, because you have the right to assume a level of personal safety when you are visiting public places or commercial properties.

 Common Types of Negligent Security Injuries

 Common negligent security cases include claims of injury or death due to: